The Avalanches and Tony Hawk team up for rare X-ray vinyl record fundraiser | NME

 With the help of Melbourne-based custom vinyl factory Small Run, the Australian electronic duo pressed a limited run of their recent single ‘Reflecting Light’ onto X-ray film.
 Just 12 copies of the 7-inch exist throughout the world.

-One of those currently belongs to Hawk, which is fitting, given that it’s pressed onto a scan of an injury the pro suffered in June.
+One of those currently belongs to Hawk, which is fitting, given that it’s pressed onto a scan of an injury the pro suffered in June – specifically, dislocated fingers.

 However, Hawk is offering up his copy to raise money for his Skate Park Project organisation, which helps build safe and inclusive public skateparks in disadvantaged communities.